risk-first/website/estimating/Hierarchies.md

 **_Classification_ hierarchies** are also used everywhere in software development: _strings_, _numbers_, _records_, _classes_, _types_, _schemas_.
 A key ability for a programmer is often to be able to abstract from multiple areas and say "this is like this".

 When we create type systems (or set up databases) we are classifying things.
 Having a field for "Marital Status", "Address" or "Planet / Not a Planet" is just something we've invented for the purposes of us processing data.

-(Aside:  it's interesting that Machine Learning is all about _classification_ rather than _containment_.
-Surely a more robust approach would be to build the two together?).

 At this point, you're probably wondering what any of this has to do with estimating in software development, so let's continue...